 The city of Hayward is building a pedestrian-friendly downtown, balancing the mix of housing, retail, office spaces and restaurants -- with the Civic Center at the center, symbolizing a strong heritage and ability to change with the times.
 The city boasts its dedication to encourage new businesses to move there, along with expanding their sales tax base and strengthening their economy.
 Recently, Hayward made the Top Five List of Best-Wired Locations in the Country.

 We are Hayward personal injury attorneys, and we work on a contingency-fee basis in injury cases.
-In a contingency-fee based case, unless there is a recovery on your behalf, there are no legal fees owed.
-Willoughby Brod, LLP believes strongly in fighting for the rights of our clients, and we focus on helping victims of very serious and catastrophic injuries.
+In a contingency-fee based case, unless there is a recovery on your behalf, there are no legal fees owed. the Brod Law Firm believes strongly in fighting for the rights of our clients, and we focus on helping victims of very serious and catastrophic injuries.
 We are Hayward business attorneys, and we strive to effectively and efficiently resolve disputes of small businesses in and around Hayward while addressing their legal and financial interests and goals.

 Directions to our San Francisco office from Hayward are as follows: Take Interstate 880 to Interstate 80 and then the Bay Bridge to San Francisco and exit at Fremont Street.
 Merge onto Fremont Street and turn left onto Mission Street.
 Turn right onto Anthony Street and take the first right onto Jessie Street.
 The office is at 96 Jessie St.